webtunel/webillium_cms/docs/en/how-to-create-module.md

 | Show Filtering | Check if you want to show filtering button |
 | Show Import | Check if you want to show import button |
 | Show Export | Check if you want to show export button |

+### Default Values
+By default, button settings are configured as follows:
+- All buttons (add, edit, delete, detail, show, filtering) default to 'Yes'
+- Export and import buttons default to 'No'

+## Database Support
+Webillium CMS supports multiple database types:
+- MySQL/MariaDB
+- PostgreSQL (including schema support)
+- Other Laravel-supported databases

+## Maintenance Features
+The system includes maintenance features to help manage your modules:
+- Button settings can be fixed automatically for all modules
+- Module controllers are generated with proper namespace and imports
+- Support for custom debugging through logs

 ## What's Next
 - [How To Add Column In Grid Data](./how-to-add-column.md)